 One individual helped through the program was Julie, who became disabled in 2011 and was looking for support and assistance in navigating this new journey.
 Through Starkloff, she found people who understood her, she found her safe space.

 “One of the things I really struggled with, is when say I have a disability, I see doors close,” said Julie.
 “What Starkloff really helped me do is find a sense of self, they helped me tell my story and articulate what I needed in a workplace.
 They taught us how to ask for those accommodations that we need from a position of power.”

 Overcoming workforce bias

-In order for biases in the workforce to change towards people with disabilities, companies also have to be more inclusive in their hiring and employment practices and how they support people with disabilities.
+In order for biases in the workforce to change towards individuals with disabilities, companies also have to be more inclusive in their hiring and employment practices and how they support individuals with disabilities.
 In addition to working with individuals, Starkloff partners with companies throughout the St. Louis region through supervisor trainings, employee workshops and provides resources to help companies identify areas for improvement in creating an inclusive workplace environment.

 Ameren recently partnered with Starkloff through an employee resource group, Powering Connections for All Abilities (PCAA), to support their mission to engage, empower and include people of all abilities.

 “We reached out to Starkloff to see how they could help in educating our co-workers on disability inclusion, and we found that they lead numerous interactive workshops, simulations and demonstrations to help us reach our disability awareness goals,” said Amir Lilenthal, former president of PCAA.
 “Starkloff’s team of experts have a wide range of disability initiatives to help companies put practices in place to successfully hire, train and retain professionals with disabilities.”